LeavenKworth/OpenAI-Chatbot/README.md

 ---

-## 🔄 API Gateway (C# .NET + Acelot)
+## 🔄 API Gateway (C# .NET + Ocelot)

-All frontend requests go through the .NET-based API Gateway, following the Acelot pattern:
+All frontend requests go through the .NET-based API Gateway, following the Ocelot pattern:

 - Central entry point for all API traffic
 - Routes chat messages to Python AI agent or midterm APIs